twhiteman/pyDes/README.txt

 #############################################################################

 Author:   Todd Whiteman
-Date:     28th October, 2008
+Date:     16th March, 2009
-Verion:   1.3
+Verion:   2.0.0
 License:  Public Domain - free to do as you wish
 Homepage: http://twhiteman.netfirms.com/des.html

-This algorithm is a pure python implementation of the DES algorithm.
+This is a pure python implementation of the DES encryption algorithm.
-It is in pure python to avoid portability issues, since most DES implementations are programmed in C (for performance reasons).
+It's pure python to avoid portability issues, since most DES implementations are programmed in C (for performance reasons).

 Triple DES class is also implemented, utilising the DES base.
 Triple DES